-- Discover the sites of Istanbul, such as Hagia Sophia, Blue Mosque, and Grand Bazaar
+- Discover the sites of Istanbul, such as Hagia Sophia and the Blue Mosque

 - Explore the ancient ruins of Ephesus, Troy, and Assos